Make Her Feel Welcome with Chic Points

 The best thing you can do is keep your face clean and try not to touch it/pick at spots.
 Also, use non-comedogenic make-up that is oil-free so it doesn’t clog your pores and create more acne.
 Plus, drink lots of water!

-[ /end lecture]posted about 4 years ago
+[ /end lecture]posted over 4 years ago

 That sounds like a nightmare.
 I have eczema, and I use prescribed lotions, which is tough in your case.
-The best I could say is avoid dust, prolonged exposure to sunlight and pollen; these are common allergens that cause eczema to flare up.posted about 4 years ago
+The best I could say is avoid dust, prolonged exposure to sunlight and pollen; these are common allergens that cause eczema to flare up.posted over 4 years ago

 ECZEMA UNFORTUNTALLY THE CONTROL IS KEEPIN CLEAN AND DRY .
 NEVER PUT ARTIFICAL JEWELERY, PURFUM, LOTIONS WITH FRANGANCE.
 TRIGGERS BY BEING TO HOT (SWEAT, STRESS,DIABETES). aDVISE TO USE CUREL AND DEFINETLY GET ANTIBOTIC CREAM FROM YOUR DOCTOR.
 CUREL HELPS SOOTHES THE PAIN. if you get tooo hot it will flare up.
 If your diabetic and your blood sugar is not balance it will trigger it.
 You can controll it ….STAYING COOL AND CLEAN and Dry but use no parfums . if you like parfumes spray them on on your clothes not your skin